Braeden6/Maze-Game/README.md

 If there is no save under that name nothing will occur.
 - Touching a trap will cause you to lose the game.
 - Dropping 4 keys in the same location will win the game.
-- There is also a flashlight that can be found.
-If found and picked up it will increase the main character's view distance. (however, it will not take an inventory slot)